node-m2m/CppEdgeConnector/README.md

 ## Edge C/C++ Connector Application (Linux endpoint)
 ![](assets/cplusplusEdgeConnector.svg)

 In this quick tour, the edge client will attempt to capture data from a C/C++ connector application through inter-process communication (IPC).
+The client will send a standard json payload {topic:"random-data", value:""} to the connector server where it will provide the random value.

 We will use the nlohmann-json (https://github.com/nlohmann/json) library for the *json* data interchange.